ZoI19/samples/ReadMe.md

 <!-- /TOC -->

 ## Overview
-_This document was generated as Markdown in Visual Studio Code._
+_Ggenerated as Markdown in Visual Studio Code._

 The three pieces summarised and linked below are samples of recent work over a diverse technical writing career.